Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: I mean for celery or lettuce, cilantro.

-A: I can say, go to these other ones.
+A: Like I say, go to these other ones.
 You go to Erewhon.
 I've known the people of Erewhon for 32 years.

 Q: There's new owners there now.